Will you be traveling to any senior centers this year?

-You may qualify for property tax reduction in 2018 if you meet the following requirements:
+You may qualify for property tax reduction if you meet the following requirements:

-1. You owned and lived in a house or mobile home in Idaho that was your primary residence before April 15, 2018.
+1. You owned and lived in a house or mobile home in Idaho that was your primary residence before April 15 of the prior year.
 (You may qualify if you lived in a care facility or nursing home.
 Contact our office for information);

 - Medical expenses not reimbursed by Medicare or other insurance